vijikarthi/flink-connectors-wiki/how-to-release.md

        > git tag vX.Y.Z-rc0
        > git push upstream vX.Y.Z-rc0
         ```
-    Ensure that our `upstream` is set up correctly.
+    Ensure that your `upstream` is set up correctly.

     -  **Via GitHub releases**: When creating a release candidate, Github automatically creates the tag if one doesn't exist.
 This is discussed in the [release candidate](#pushing-arelease-candidate) section.

-2. In situations, sometimes the release candidate is problematic when we do a new release candidate.
-Hence, this can be handled by repeating the tagging step multiple times until it is created.

-**Note**: Do not update the Connector version, when creating a new release candidate tag.
+2. It is possible that a release candidate is problematic and we need to do a new release candidate.
+In this case, we need to repeat this tagging step as many times as needed.
+Note that when creating a new release candidate tag, we do not need to update the Connector version.

 ## Major Release